SEND Information Report

 In the first instance you would contact a student's tutor or class teacher.
 Further information can be obtained from the Year Leads or the SENDCo.
 Contact details of the key members of the SEND team can be found below:

-Year 7: Assistant SENDCo: Mrs C Cave - ccave@fhes.org.uk
+Year 7 and 8: Assistant SENDCo, Mrs C Cave - ccave@fhes.org.uk

 SEN Admin: Mrs M Ryan - mryan@fhes.org.uk